 Insiders have suggested that the QD-OLED TVs will sit between Samsung’s six-figure super-premium MicroLED TVs and its flagship QLED lines, meaning they are likely to be more expensive than LG's OLED TVs.

-Reports hint that QD-OLEDs will initially launch in 55-inch and 65-inch sizes, with larger 70-inch models appearing at a later date, with no word yet on if they are set to be 4K or 8K.
+Reports imply that QD-OLEDs will initially launch in 55-inch and 65-inch sizes, with larger 70-inch models appearing at a later date, with no word yet on if they are set to be 4K or 8K.

 Samsung Displays is thought to have invested $11.7 billion in QD technologies since 2019.
 As it plans to end LCD production by 2022, it will certainly be looking for a considerable return on its new venture.
 Theoretically, as QD-OLEDs are simpler in design and use fewer materials, manufacturing costs could eventually drop to below that of OLEDs, potentially making them cheaper to buy in the long run.